obiohaa/3-TIER-ARCHITECTURE-WITH-WORDPRESS/README.md

 In this project we will be creating an infrastructure of an Apache web server, a mysql DB and an access point or browser.

 We will be using RedHat OS and not the popular ubuntu.
 Here, 2 ECS instances will be created and 3 storage volumes.
-We will attach 3 volumes to each of the EC2 instances.
+We will attach 3 volumes to each of the EC2 instances and use the logical volume manager.

  **A --SETTING UP THE ATTACHED STORAGE WITH LVM**